Engineering and Technology Graduate

 - Local government bodies

-You'll also undertake a series of short placements in maintenance and operations teams such as at depots, with our signalling maintainers, or with our Network Controllers.
+- Involve a series of short placements in maintenance and operations teams such as at depots, with our signalling maintainers, or with our Network Controllers

-Additionally, you'll have the opportunity to get involved in developing strategic and policy objectives (such as carbon reduction) into specific projects.
+- Give you the opportunity to get involved in developing strategic and policy objectives (such as carbon reduction) into specific projects

 - Project Sponsorship